 P&O Cruises is Australia's most established cruise brand, matching the laid-back and fun nature of the Australian market with entertainment galore, a relaxed atmosphere and family-friendly activities on its comfortable ships.
-More recently, P&O have been making strides to up their game in terms of providing affordable luxury and a modern cruising experience from destinations including Sydney, Brisbane and other ports around the South Pacific.
+More recently, P&O have been making strides to up their game in terms of providing affordable luxury and a modern cruising experience from destinations including P&O cruises from Sydney, Brisbane and other ports around the South Pacific.
 Read more

 Passengers can expect value for money, friendly staff and plenty to keep them occupied when sailing on the Pacific Pearl, Pacific Dawn, Pacific Jewel, Pacific Aria or Pacific Eden.
 P&O Cruises offer short breaks for cruisers looking for a few days away somewhere local, as well as long getaways for Australians looking to escape Sydney, Brisbane and other locations to the likes of the South Pacific islands, further afield in Australia or over yonder to Asia.

 P&O ships are kitted out with Australian power outlets, operate with Australian dollars and promise that no tipping is required.
 For many cruise loving Aussies, this sense of home is a major perk when compared to the competing ships that deal only in American dollars, and require those niggly tipping and device converting rituals which can be a bit of pain.

 P&O Ships in Australia's Fleet- Who's Who?

 P&O Australia transports over 100,000 passengers each year on their dream cruise holidays.
 The ships sail from Sydney, Brisbane, Melbourne, Adelaide, Fremantle and even Singapore to cater to as many Australian holiday dreams as possible.